axelvaldez/radical-companies/_posts/force/2023-05-17-pain-anxierty-and-depressin.markdown

     width="90%"
     alt="">
   </div>
- <p>I don&rsquo;t know if there is any correclation or this is just coincidence, but I believe that said &ldquo;explosion&rdquo; of anxiety and depression diagnoses have to do with this.
+ <p>I believe that this &ldquo;explosion&rdquo; of anxiety and depression diagnoses have to do with the fact that they economy is not working for post-1971 folks.
 We raised our children for a world that never materialized.
-And so they are more sensitive to the fact that they are close to pain and there&rsquo;re only limited ways out.</p>
+And so they are more sensitive to the fact that they are close to pain and there&rsquo;re only very few, limited ways out.</p>
  <p>In any case the &ldquo;out&rdquo; would be to the <span class='_paradigm'>FIAT</span> system, something that they&rsquo;ve watched their parents go through and are not excited about for themselves or for their children.</p>
   <div class="_center">
    <img